Introduction:

 A "Batch Manager" is an application that provides batch processing management for different jobs submitted by other applications.

-A "Render Manager" is a Batch Manager that is also capable to distribute render jobs between multiple computers, while monitoring their progress and managing all aspects about render nodes and render jobs.
+A "Render Manager" is a Batch Manager specialized on distributed render using multiple computers at the same time, while monitoring their progress and managing all aspects about render nodes and render jobs.

 Most of these applications are agnostic about the actual render software, which needs to be installed separately.
-In this context, the actual renderer (vr or mistika) can be connected to the render manager by providing a description of its command line interface (CLI), which for the case of Mistika comes already integrated with some render managers but may require a manual configuration process for others (this is explained below).
+In this context, the actual renderer (vr, mistika, or workflows) can be connected to the render manager by providing a description of its command line interface (CLI), which for the case of Mistika comes already integrated with some render managers but may require a manual configuration process for others (this is explained below).

 Once the render manager is also configured the user does not need to type any command line to submit render jobs, as the Add to render queue button will do it automatically.